Rina Zaripova: "Serdäş" section

 For the first time, Rina Zaripova discovered the "Serdäş", or "Confidante" section of the newspaper "Tatarstan yäşläre" through her students from the village Tatar Saralanı.
 In this section, opened by the journalist, the letters department manager Sufiya Akhmetova, the newspaper's readers shared their questions with the hope of getting a support of the newspaper and readers in matters of morality, upbringing, family, etc.

 On February 20, 1969, Rina Zaripova began working in the newspaper "Tatarstan Yäşläre".
 First, she serves as a translator and assistant to the manager of the letters department, the journalist Sufiya Akhmetova.
 After Sufiya Akhmetova retired, for several years in 1970, the letters department and this section were managed by different people: Farit Khakimzyanov, Galiya Raimova, Farit Galiyev, etc. Then, the letters department and "Serdäş" section were taken over by Rina Zaripova.

 "Şimbä" section

-The section of the newspaper "Şimbä" ("Saturday") was dedicated to various outstanding personalities of the TASSR, there were often published songs by famous composers with notes at the request of readers.
+The section of the newspaper "Şimbä" ("Saturday") was dedicated to various outstanding personalities of the Tatar ASSR, there were often published songs by famous composers with notes at the request of readers.
 Due to the fact that readers often asked for publications of songs by Sara Sadıyqova, Rina Zaripova had to see her regularly from time to time, which later brought them closer and made friends.